yaricom/english-article-correction/README.md

 $ generate_results.sh
 ```

-The predicted results will be saved in `out` directory.
+The predicted results will be saved in `out` directory as `submission_test.txt` file.

 ## Authors